Gilla (singer): History

 Trying to repeat the success of "Bend Me, Shape Me", Gilla and her fiancé and co-producer Helmut Rulofs (who was also a recording artist under the name Chris Denning) released another disco-rock cover of The Animals's "We Gotta Get Out of This Place" in March 1979.
-In 1980, her second English language album Cool Rock'n Roll was released including the title track single and "Go Down Mainstreet" backed by "Discothek" (A cover of Carole Kings 1978 "Disco Tech") along with her single "Tom Cat" backed by "The Summerwind".
+In 1980, her second English language album Cool Rock'n Roll was released including the title track single and "Go Down Mainstreet" backed by "Discothek" (A cover of Carole Kings 1978 "Disco Tech") along with her single "Tom Cat" backed by "The Summer wind".
 In October 1981, Gilla released her final single "Cigarillo" backed with a cover of "Friday on My Mind".
 Following the release of her final single, Gilla retired from her solo career and began collaborating on various Farian and Rulof productions.

 Gilla and Rulofs found larger success when Farian recorded one of their songs with Boney M. "I See a Boat on the River".
 This track became a German Top 10 hit and a European hit single from the million-selling The Magic of Boney M. - 20 Golden Hits.
 Gilla, however, was credited on this track as G. Winger (An abbreviation of her surname, Wuchinger).
 Gilla and Rulofs wrote other tracks for various Farian artists such as Milli Vanilli, Precious Wilson, Boney M. and Eruption.

 Despite retiring in 1981, Gilla would continue to appear in other Helmut Rulofs projects.
 These projects would include Sweet Mix, Casablanca, Jet Society, and Vanilla.
 Most of these projects would find little to moderate success, mostly in Germany and Italy.
-Gilla was previously associated with a short lived touring group by the name of Donauwellen and originally performed as Seventy Five Music & Gilla.
+Gilla was previously associated with a short-lived touring group by the name of Donau Wellen and originally performed as Seventy-Five Music & Gilla.

 Gilla and Rulofs also contributed the track "Video" for Precious Wilson's album All Coloured in Love in 1982.

 Being largely forgotten in Europe today, Gilla has remained relatively popular in Russia.
 "Johnny" became a classic for Russian dance music.
 In 1997, she alongside Rulofs and daughter, Nadja, embarked on a trip to Ekaterinburg, Russia, where they were warmly welcomed.
-Gilla and Rulofs also performed a live concert which included unplublished dance tracks.
-Gilla returned to Russia in both 2007 and 2015 to perform live at the Disco Of The 80's Festival.
+Gilla and Rulofs also performed a live concert which included unpublished dance tracks.
+Gilla returned to Russia in both 2007 and 2015 to perform live at the Disco of the 80's Festival.